platformatic/platformatic/docs/reference/migrations.md

 There are two options in the `"migrations"` property
 - `dir` (_required_) the directory where the migration files are located.
 It will be relative to the config file path.
-- `autoApply` a boolean value that tells Platformatic DB to auto-apply migrations or not (default: `true`)
+- `autoApply` a boolean value that tells Platformatic DB to auto-apply migrations or not (default: `false`)

 _Example_